 Life after repossession won’t be good for a while.
 But if you’re presently behind on your mortgage payments and considering allowing your house to be repossessed, please read the last section of this article first.
 There are ways of avoiding your home being repossessed.

-But before that, lets take a look at if it’s possible to get another mortgage if your house is repossessed in the past.
+Lets take a look at if it’s possible to get another mortgage if your house is repossessed in the past in more detail.

 The simple answer to the question ‘if my house is repossessed can I get another mortgage‘ is yes.
 Although there is of course a ‘but‘.

 The ‘but‘ in this answer depends mostly on the passage of time.
 That is, how long since your house was repossessed in the past.
 But another factor that plays a role in whether you are able to get another mortgage is which new lender(s) you approach.

 But also, in order to stand any chance of obtaining another mortgage will be impacted by how well you’ve maintained your credit since the repossession happened.
 However, if you are able to save up a significant deposit, this will impact on your chances of getting another mortgage.